I’ve always worked hard at whatever I’ve been doing. My work-ethic comes from doing what I enjoy, and not forcing myself to do something.

 Path #1 is faster, but requires more discipline and is less fun.
 Path #2 is slower, but you’ll enjoy it more.
-In the past I would’ve chosen Path #1, but now I’d choose #2, because if I’m not enjoying myself right now, it’s not worth it.
+In the past, I would’ve chosen Path #1, but now I’d choose #2, because if I’m not enjoying myself right now, it’s not worth it.

-I used to have a problem of jumping into too many things at once.
+I used to have a problem with jumping into too many things at once.
 I think we all have many interests, which is good, but it’s a double-edged sword.
 We want to do everything at once.

 Usually when I ask someone what they want to do, they rabble up a dozen different things.

 What works for me is relentless focus.
 I pick one thing, maybe two, and focus on them until I feel like it’s time to move on.